QuEST-Kit/QuEST/examples/README.md

 destroyQuESTEnv(env);
 ```

-The effect of the [code above](tutorial_example.c) is to simulate the below circuit
+The effect of the [code above](tutorial_example.c) is to simulate the circuit below

 <img src="https://github.com/QuEST-Kit/QuEST/raw/readme_update/examples/tutorial_circuit.png" width="50%"> <br>

-and after compiling (see section below), gives psuedo-random output
+and after compiling (see section below) and running, gives psuedo-random output

 > ```
 > Probability amplitude of |111>: 0.498751